 Living with IBS is a daily challenge.
 You have to put up with embarrassing symptoms like the near-constant need to find the restroom, and the uncomfortable physical aspects of the condition.
 Constipation can be one of the most frustrating, painful, and uncomfortable symptoms.
 The good news is that there are many ways you can find relief and get back to some sense of regularity.

 Fiber is a non-digestible material found naturally in food that helps to move food through your colon.
 In this way, it can help get things moving and relieve your constipation.
-You can get more fiber in two ways: through your diet or with the help of a supplement.
-Start by increasing the fiber content of your diet.
+You can get more fiber into your diet or with the help of a supplement.
+The American College of Gastroenterology (ACG) recommends eating fiber that contains psyllium over bran.
+Fiber is found in fruits, vegetables, whole grains, and beans.

+While it can relieve constipation, fiber can also increase gas, cramping, and pain.
+The best way to avoid this is to introduce fiber into your diet slowly until you can get used to processing it.
+Make sure you drink plenty of water and check your food labels to aim for 20 to 35 grams of fiber per day.
 If changing your diet doesn’t provide relief, try a supplement.
 Be sure to always check with your doctor before starting any supplements.

-Fiber is found in fruits, vegetables, whole grains, and beans.
-Unfortunately, along with relieving constipation, fiber can also increase gas, cramping, and pain.
-The best way to avoid this is to introduce fiber into your diet slowly until you can get used to processing these foods.
-Make sure you drink plenty of water and check your food labels to aim for 20 to 35 grams of fiber per day.

-Sometimes, over-the-counter laxatives can provide adequate temporary relief from constipation.
+Sometimes over-the-counter laxatives can provide adequate temporary relief from constipation.
 Be sure to consult with your doctor before trying a new product and always start with the lowest recommended dosage.
-These medications are not meant to be used for long periods, but can be very helpful in the short-term.
+These medications are not meant to be used for long periods, but can be very helpful in the short term.
 Ask your doctor which laxative is right for you and use only when truly necessary.